arturonline/docs/ms/xamarin/Testing/Moq.md

 A mocking library allows you to simulate an interface or abstract type's implementation.
 You instantiate a 'mock' object of the interface, and tell that mock object what it should return if a method/property is called against that mock.
 You can also assert that a method/property was or wasn't called.

 There are quite a few different mocking libraries in .NET.
 Moq seems the most popular among c# developers.
+Before we start coding our test, we will gonna need to install **Moq** nugget library.

 ## Basic scenario